LucasDDiazCuenca/React-Typescript-Redux-Toolkit-Careexpand/README.md

 First, you'll have to clone this repository into local and execute the next instructions in a terminal:

 To install all the dependencies:
-- npm i
+- __npm i__

 To build and run the backend (this tag will remain open/listening) :
-- npm run server
+- __npm run server__

 To run the project locally (this tag will remain open/listening):
-- npm run dev
+- __npm run dev__

+P.S: If you create a doctor and click over the full name or the pic, a modal will apear to show more information related to the doctor.

+I hope you enjoy this tiny App 😃